matrixupgrade-cmd/VulcanLogic.Core.Learning/README.md

 Starts with the median which learning can occur and shows that learning is a phase of finite dynamics, not an algorithm.

 EmergentAlgorithmicTrajectory.lean Helps clear up where algorithm behavior can occurs in finite complex systems.

+NonLearnability.lean  file about what is not a learning system, what structures can't learn.